The Definition Of A Loss Leader

 - Promotes other sales

-- A possibility of lost earnings
+- An opportunity of lost revenue

-- Savvy shoppers/bargain hunters won’t bite
+- Savvy shoppers/bargain hunters will not bite

 Increases Customer Traffic